nuuuwan/news_lk3_data/README.md

 The Gazette notification outlining the respective subjects, functions, duties, and institutions of the newly established ministries has been published.

+The Extraordinary Gazette notification has been issued by President Anura Kumara Dissanayake on Friday (September 27).

+Gazette issued detailing functions and duties of new Ministries by Adaderana Online on Scribd

 ◼️

 [Data](articles/0eebfdcf.json)